jpillora/cloud-gox/README.md

 1. Optionally add your **Github credentials**

-	Github create-tag web-hooks sent from the **specified user** to `https://<cloud-gox>/hook?params` will create a Github release inside **the source repository** for **specified tag** and then each of the compiled binaries will be uploaded as release assets.
-Once you've set `GH_USER` and `GH_PASS` environment variables, you can setup a repository for automatic releases:
+	Github web-hooks sent from the **specified user** to `cloud-gox` will create a new Github release inside **the source repository** for **specified tag** and then each of the compiled binaries will be uploaded as release assets.
+Once you've set `GH_USER` and `GH_PASS` environment variables, you can setup any of your repositories for automatic releases:

 	1. Go to `https://github.com/<username>/<repo>/settings/hooks`
 	1. Click the `Add Webhook` button